Tanzania

 Lake

-unusual park lies in the shadow of the Great Rift
+lies in the shadow of the Great Rift Valley whose reddish

-and its surrounding terrain contains such a rich mosaic
+terrain contains such a rich mosaic of different habitats

-of different habitats that it supports a large number
+that it supports a large number of animals.
+The park

-park is accessed by road via the village of Mto wa
+is accessed by road via the village of Mto wa Mbu, an

-Mbu, an eclectic market town where several tribes
+eclectic market town where several tribes have converged

-have converged to form a linguistic mix like nowhere
+to form a linguistic mix like nowhere else in Africa.

 Lake